 Most of my common ideograms mirror the universal common ideograms for those things - most people represent water as a wavy line.
-You may or may not - there is no right or wrong way here.
+Your may or may not - there is no right or wrong way here.

-You could use these as a guide to start and if something else develops - then great!
-Remember ideograms are specific to you and are your personal language that will help YOU decode the target.
-Your ideograms may always look the same or they may always look like random swirling squiggles where the information mainly comes from the I/A: feeling motion and not the visual information - this is also fine.
+Use these as a guide to start and if something else develops - then great!
+Remember Ideograms are specific to you and are your personal language that will help YOU decode the target.
+Your ideograms may always look the same and may always look like swirling squiggles where the information mainly comes from the A: B: probing and NOT the visual look - this is also fine.

-In the thousands of Remote Viewing sessions I have participated, the one accurate constant is my ideograms.
+In the thousands of remote viewing sessions I have participated, the one accurate constant is my ideograms.
 If I feel like I may be off target or influenced by an AOL or a problem, then I just write the target coordinates and do a new ideogram to get me back on focus.
 This can then be probed and the data flow restarted.

 Creating YOUR Ideogram language will take time and effort, but believe me once you have this down you will understand how accurate and powerful a tool they can be.
-I have had discussions with other Remote Viewers online and some of these have dropped or don't use Ideograms - I would say that this is a huge mistake, and if you want to follow the CRV process - then learn your ideogram process ©.
+I have had discussions with other remote viewers online and some of these have dropped or don't use Ideograms - I would say that this is a huge mistake, and if you want to follow the RV process - then learn your ideogram process ©.